ZnPdCo/rating-system/README.md

 ## Deployment

-**Note:** If you wish to deploy this system, please write the `verify_account` function within `src/auth/verify.py` yourself to implement user verification for your custom Online Judge (OJ).
-You need to make this function crawl the user profile (or other relevant information) from the OJ and check if the profile starts with the prefix `Rating-System-verify`.
+**Note:** If you wish to deploy this system, please write the `verify_account(username, code)` function within `src/auth/verify.py` yourself to implement user verification for your Online Judge.
+You need to make this function crawl description of `username` (or other relevant information) from the OJ and check if the description starts with the `code`.
 If it does, return `True`; otherwise, return `False`.

 Start the development server by running the following command in the terminal: